NYU IT NYU-NET Operational Principles

 c.
 Network Equipment

-The acquisition, installation, and management of all network electronics and communications infrastructure equipment at NYU-NET facilities is the sole responsibility of NYU IT COS.
+The acquisition, installation, and management of all network electronics and communications infrastructure equipment at NYU-NET facilities is the sole responsibility of NYU IT TOS.
 The purchase and use of this class of equipment by any other entity is prohibited, unless NYU IT has formally delegated responsibility for this equipment and services to another school or division (See Management of NYU Network Infrastructure Resources Policy at www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/nyu-network-infrastruture.html).
 Examples of prohibited classes of equipment include, but are not limited to, the following:

 - Network Switches